The Role of Thermostat in Regulating Engine Temperature and Radiator Function

 As Manzan cautions, “Never remove or allow the thermostat to be removed from the vehicle!”

-System Efficiency: If the thermostat is stuck closed, definitely engine overheating will occur, leading to significant engine damage.
-If it is stuck open, the engine may take too long to reach its optimal operating temperature, resulting in poor performance and decreased fuel efficiency.
+If the thermostat sticks closed, it causes the engine to overheat and can lead to significant engine damage.
+If it sticks open, the engine takes too long to reach its optimal operating temperature, which reduces performance and fuel efficiency.
 Regular maintenance, including checking on the thermostat, can help you avoid these issues.

 Importance of Choosing the Right Thermostat